Paula Chase-Hyman doesn’t mind being known as a Jane of all trades, Queen of none.

 But on the other hand, like, you’d have to be announcing that your company just named God their CEO to have that kind of pull with a reporter.
 And you hear NO a lot when you’re trying to get good stories placed about your clients.
 Gotta have tough skin.
-But it’s still fun—lots of writing, public speaking and creating pretty things (brochures and stuff) on the PC.
+But it’s still fun—lots of writing, public speaking and creating pretty things (brochures and stuff).

 Don’t writers create their characters based on people around them?
 And shouldn’t those people be paid for being their inspiration?

 Alright, who have you been talking to and whaddya know?
 Nah, truth is my characters are such a jumbalaya of people I know, my own weirdness, and traits I’d like to see in people that it’s impossible to say they’re based on any one person.
 But, yes, many of my characters are inspired by people I know and sometimes people I’ve only interacted with in passing.

 So all writers are rich, right?
 Can I come party at your mansion and hang out with celebs?

 Yuh, Jeeves will be waiting for you at the door.